rituparnabiswas/LinearRegressionPractise/LinearSingleVariable/about.md

-I am trying to create the example from very basic from my learning and after serahing the Youtube video.
+I am trying to create the example from very basic.
+Sources:
+Insaid Study material
+Youtube
+And ofcourse Google